MassDynamics/protein-inference/_sources/install.rst.txt

 Install from github
 -------------------

-Currently the code can be installed from source (inside protein-inference-joseph cloned repo)
+Currently the code can be installed from source (inside protein-inference repo)

 .. code-block:: bash